Brainleaf/shareMeUp/README.md

 # shareMeUp (v0.9.2-beta)
 ShareMeUp is an open source widget for social networks page sharing

-## WARNING
-This plugin is under develope, so don't use it at now!

 ## jQuery Plugin
 ShareMeUp share widgets are based on **jquery.sharemeup.js** jQuery plugin.<br>
 Here it's possible to finde some documentation about plugin usage.
 If you need documentation about widget usage, please see more at the official page [http://brainleaf.github.io/shareMeUp](http://brainleaf.github.io/shareMeUp)